ciscoheat/superforms-web/src/routes/get-started/+page.md

 ### Posting data

+In form actions, we'll use the same `superValidate` function, but now it should be populated with `FormData`.
+This can be done in several ways:

+- Use `request` parameter (which contains `FormData`)
+- Use the `event` object (which contains the request)
+- Use `FormData` directly.

-Let's add a minimal form action, to be able to post the data back to the server:
+Let's use `request` is a minimal form action, so we can post the form back to the server:

 **src/routes/+page.server.ts**